swissquote/crafty/packages/eslint-plugin-swissquote/README.md

   and `recommended`)
 - `node` Adds environment information for Node.js
 - `legacy` For all your EcmaScript 5 code
-- `recommended` For al your EcmaScript 2015+ code, also contains rules for React
+- `recommended` For all your EcmaScript 2015+ code, also contains rules for React

 ## Included plugins